stubbscroll/SOLVER/readme.txt

   where most states are unreachable

 inspiration:
-- if you want to improve your single-agent search algorithm search skills, read the papers on the 15-puzzle written by Richard Korf. they are a treasure trove. also, work on other interesting projects and discover surprising synergies.
+- if you want to improve your single-agent search algorithm skills, read the papers on the 15-puzzle written by Richard Korf and Jonathan Schaeffer. they are a treasure trove. also, work on other interesting projects and discover surprising synergies.

 to compile (in windows):